smoke billowing from a smokestack

 Resource Type: Interactive Media, Data

-For an interactive experience, students can use this air quality map to explore real-time air pollution and air quality measurements worldwide.
-Your class can identify where air quality is the best and worst or see how your local air quality compares to other areas, then develop hypotheses to explain those observations.
-Can your students spot any trends in the data or determine if any events (such as wildfires, power outages, or travel restrictions) might be influencing the results?
-How might more extreme weather be impacting the levels of ozone or particulates?
+For an interactive experience, middle school and high school students can use this air quality map to explore real-time air pollution and Air Quality Index (AQI) measurements worldwide.
+Your class can identify where clean air is available hence air quality is the best and where air quality is worst or see how your local air quality compares to other areas, then develop hypotheses to explain those observations.
+Can your students spot any trends in the data or determine if any events (such as wildfires, power outages, or travel restrictions imposed by the gov) might be influencing the results?
+How might more extreme weather be impacting the levels of stratospheric as well as ground-level ozone or particle pollution?

 Not finding enough data for your area?
 Here’s another interactive map with real-time data that you can explore.
 These two resources are great for science, geography, and social studies classes!